raygervais/100-days-of-code-challenge/week-3/README.md

 - Adding Polls Application Paths management to Project Web Server

 ## Day 16:
-`Python`: Continued Django Getting Started tutorial, creating models and integrating SQLite3
+`Python`: Continued Django's Getting Started tutorial, creating models and integrating SQLite3 with the following steps:
+- Database Setup
+- Creating Models
+- Activating Models
+- Playing with the API

 ## Day 17:
-`Python`: Continued Django Getting Started tutorial, adding Question model to admin domain
+`Python`: Continued Django's Getting Started tutorial, adding Question model to admin domain with the following steps:
+- Introducing the Django Admin
+- Creating an Admin User
+- Introduction to Stock Admin Site
+- Adding the Poll App to Admin Management

+## Day 18:
+`Python`: Completed Django's Getting Started Tutorial Part 3, which included the following steps:
+- Writing more views
+- Writing Views Which do Something
+- Raising a 404 Error
+- Using the Template System
+- Removing Hardcoded URLs from Templates
+- Namespacing URL Names